AI for Conservation

 Collaboration with Microsoft

 The Nature Conservancy is partnering with Microsoft to address the world’s most pressing issues in ocean, coastal, floodplain, and watershed environments through the expansion of The Nature Conservancy’s Natural Solutions Toolkit.
-The Toolkit represents the Conservancy’s largest suite of geospatial tools and web applications for climate adaptation and resilience planning, and Microsoft has committed to leverage this technology on their Azure cloud platform to promote growth and innovative collaboration in Artificial Intelligence (AI).
+The Toolkit represents the Conservancy’s largest suite of geospatial tools and web applications for climate adaptation and resilience planning, and Microsoft has committed to support this technology on their Azure cloud platform to scale the Conservancy’s conservation impact through Artificial Intelligence (AI).